279789/PP5/README.md

 * GitHub PR: [*paste URL and a one-sentence summary*]https://github.com/279789/PP5/pull/1 Worked finaly, but forgot that I also have to "remote add " the og repo for my branch
 *
-* GitLab MR: *paste URL and a one-sentence summary*
+* GitLab MR: *paste URL and a one-sentence summary* https://gitlab.thga.de/279789/myproject-gl/-/merge_requests/1 I always feel like a idiot, because I always press wrong adresses or forget my aliases.
+But worked out finaly.

 ---